MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-analytics.md

 - Common attack surfaces
 - Prevalent malware

-Each report provides a detailed analysis of a threat and extensive guidance on how to defend against the threat.
-It also incorporates data from your network, indicating whether the threat is active and if you have applicable security updates and recommended settings in place.
+Each report provides a detailed analysis of a threat and extensive guidance on how to defend against that threat.
+It also incorporates data from your network, indicating whether the threat is active and if you have applicable protections in place.

 Watch this short video to learn more about how threat analytics can help you track the latest threats and stop them.
 <p></p>